Ryan Trann

 Right now Hyperserve supports POST uploads because it keeps integration easy.
 But I'm migrating toward direct-to-storage as part of optimizing the system for the best performance.

 Once the video arrives in storage, the processing worker takes over.
-We can take a big bite out of the performance problem here by optimizing the video file.
+We can take a huge bite out of the performance problem here by optimizing the video file through a robust video transcoding workflow.

 The worker needs to: